radioarcane/radio-arcane.com/_posts/playlists/radio-arcane-2019-05-18.md

         song: Beat of The Pulse
       - artist: The Agnes Circle
         song: Porcelain
-      - artist: Box & The Twin
+      - artist: Box & The Twins
         song: This Place Called Nowhere
       - artist: The Chameleons
         song: Swamp Thing